milvus-io/community/blog/en/deep-dive-5-real-time-query.md

 During data insertion, each insertion message is assigned a timestamp.
 In the DMChannel shown in the image above, data are are inserted in order, from left to right.
 The timestamp for the first insertion message is 1; the second, 2; and the third, 6.
 The fourth message marked in red is not an insertion message, but rather a timetick message.
 This is to signify that inserted data whose timestamps are smaller than this timetick are already in log broker.
 In other words, data inserted after this timetick message should all have timestamps whose values are bigger than this timetick.
 For instance, in the image above, when query node perceives that the current timetick is 5, it means all insertion messages whose timestamp value is less than 5 are all loaded to query node.

-The server time node provides an updated 'tsafe' value every time it receives a timetick from the insert node. 'tsafe' means safety time, and all data inserted before this point of time can be queried.
-Take an example, if 'tsafe' = 9, inserted data with timestamps smaller than 9 can all be queried.
+The server time node provides an updated `tsafe` value every time it receives a timetick from the insert node. `tsafe` means safety time, and all data inserted before this point of time can be queried.
+Take an example, if `tsafe` = 9, inserted data with timestamps smaller than 9 can all be queried.

 ## Real-time query in Milvus